estellajaysong/search_github_teams_discussions/README.md

-# search_github_teams_discussions
+# Search Github Teams Discussions
-Search Github teams discussions for a specific term
+Search Github teams discussions for a specific term in title or body